nodejs/node/GOVERNANCE.md

 When a CTC member's participation in [CTC activities](#ctc-activites) has become minimal for a sustained period of time, the CTC will request that the member either indicate an intention to increase participation or voluntarily resign.

-Former CTC members may be given a standing invitation to the CTC meeting as a non-voting participant so that they may assist the CTC in areas where they have particular expertise.
+Individuals, including former CTC members, may be given a standing invitation to the CTC meeting as a non-voting participant so that they may assist the CTC in areas where they have particular expertise.

 CTC members may only be removed by voluntary resignation or through a standard CTC motion.

 Changes to CTC membership should be posted in the agenda, and may be suggested as any other agenda item (see "CTC Meetings" below).